-Identify the objective, whether it’s to discourage offensive language in the office, or challenge an employee to improve their performance which will help them to achieve the raise they’ve requested.
+Identify the objective, whether it’s to discourage offensive language on the team Zoom call or challenge an employee to improve their performance which will help them to achieve the raise they’ve requested.

-After a difficult conversation, both employees and managers will likely have additional thoughts that they wished they had been able to address in the meeting.
-Good managers will usually arrange a follow-up meeting where they will summarise the outcomes of the previous conversation and allow the opportunity for any further questions to be addressed.
+After a difficult conversation, both employees and managers will likely have additional thoughts that they wished they had been able to address in the online meeting.
+Good managers will usually arrange a follow-up meeting in the same way where they will summarise the outcomes of the previous conversation and allow the opportunity for any further questions to be addressed.

 This meeting gives the employee and manager a mutual understanding, reiterates any agreements and further installs trust between the individual and the business.

 So a few tips from polkadotfrog and whilst we hope you’re not having too many tough conversations always aim for the win/win by being open, respectful and supportive where needed.
 Good employees are hard to find.